Column: What will we do in a future without newspapers?

 The Vindy announced its death about a week before Jeffrey Epstein was arrested.
 Though the timing was only a coincidence, the juxtaposition speaks volumes about the state of American journalism.

-And it would not be filled by social media, whose original reporting tends to be nonexistent.

 Bottom line, it would not be filled.
-If you’re living in a news desert and the mayor is crooked, the cops corrupt or the VIPs depraved, how would you know?
+If you’re living in a news desert and the mayor is crooked, the cops corrupt or the businessmen pervy, how would you know?
 Chances are, you would not.

 And that Jeffrey Epstein does, too.

-Leonard Pitts Jr. is a columnist for The Miami Herald.
-He can be contacted at: lpitts@miamiherald.com.
+Leonard Pitts is a columnist for The Miami Herald.
+Readers may contact him via email at lpitts@miamiherald.com.

 Post a comment as